jackkershaw/vital-signs/README.md

 - Used framer motion to add animation to my header opening and closing on mobile.
 Because of the nature of animating this, I found it simpler to have separate code for mobile and desktop here.

+- Ran Google Lighthouse to improve Accessibility
+  - Added aria-label for menu button in header on mobile

 # Running on your machine

 ### Run Next.js in development mode: